gildegoma/travis-ci-ScalaOnPlay-sample/README.md

 For more general information about how to use Travis-CI, follow the guides on http://about.travis-ci.org/docs/

+## Just get it work in seconds...

+ - Enable Travis hook on your GitHub repository from your Travis CI profile
+ - Copy `.travis.yml` and `travis/setup` from this sample project to your Play2 application
+ - Publish your changes to GitHub repository and enjoy continuous integration with Travis !

 # Original README

 copied from https://github.com/playframework/Play20/blob/master/samples/scala/helloworld/README